The Ultimate Guide to Healthy Oils and Fats: 40+ Options Compared

 How to Avoid Butter Substitutes

 Butter substitutes are bad because they're high in linoleic acid and don’t offer many health benefits.
-If you're vegan or wish to avoid real butter altogether because of saturated fats, you can try Cultured Oil or use banana or mashed avocados to add richness to your favorite recipes.
+If you're vegan or wish to avoid real butter altogether because of saturated fats, you can try Zero Acre oil or use banana or mashed avocados to add richness to your favorite recipes.

 Rendered Animal Fats